 III.
-The special Financial Mathematics courses must include Math 451, 471 or 472 (472 is preferred), 525, and 526.
+The special Mathematics of Finance courses must include Math 423, 474, 472, and 526.
 Careful planning is essential.

 IV.
-To complete the major each student should elect two additional intermediate or advanced courses related to Financial Mathematics.
+To complete the major each student should elect two additional intermediate or advanced courses related to Mathematics of Finance.
 Some, but not all, of the courses numbered 300 and above offered by Accounting, Computer Science, Economics, Finance, Industrial and Operations Engineering, and Statistics are appropriate here.
 Some specific approved courses are: